ck2136/reproducible_research/readme.md

     - Look for the "Terminal" application in the launchpad or through the spotlight icon (Command + Space)

 - Linux:
-    - Ctrl + Alt + T will open up the terminal
+    - Ctrl + Alt + T will open up the terminal in desktop mode.

 When you open up the terminal you'll see something like this: